jcegan/Snake-Game-Project/README.md

 -Navigate into the project directory

--Open Snake.html in your browser to start playing the game.
+-Open Snake.html in your browser to start playing the game